-- Taking regular exercise to enhance overall health can help increase resilience during times of pressure and challenge. - Encourage team members to set up activities such as walking or running groups, yoga sessions or team sports to increase physical exercise.
+- Taking regular exercise to help enhance your overall health can help increase your resilience during times of pressure and challenge. - Encourage team members to set up activities such as walking or running groups, yoga sessions or team sports to increase physical exercise.